MaximilianMcC/Brian/README.md

 ```
 - `token` is used to make the Discord bot
 - `debug_guilds` are used to test the bot's slash commands
-- `openai_key` is used to generate Photoshop ideas using AI
+- `openai_key` is used to generate art ideas using AI

 **You can use *[this link](https://discord.com/api/oauth2/authorize?client_id=823113494500605975&permissions=8&scope=bot%20applications.commands)* to invite Brian to your server**